lely-industries/lely-core/docker/README.md

                                         built from scratch image of
                                         selected distribution

+The `<tool>` name corresponds to the CI task defined in `.gitlab-ci.yml`, usually name of the tasks include the name of the used container.
+The CI setup can be treated as instruction on images usage.

-All images that needs to be built from scratch have a common base stored in `build/<distribution>` which allows to simply share layers between images.
+Some of the images that needs to be built from scratch have a common base stored in `build/<distribution>` which allows to simply share layers between images.